Character appearance

 humanoidDescription:SetAccessories(accessoryTable, false)

-Apply HumanoidDescription to specific Humanoid characters in your experience with Humanoid:ApplyDescription() or Humanoid.LoadCharacterWithHumanoidDescription.
+Apply HumanoidDescription to specific Humanoid characters in your game with Humanoid:ApplyDescription() or Humanoid.LoadCharacterWithHumanoidDescription.

 ApplyDescription() can target any Humanoid.
 Use the following code to add a new pair of sunglasses and a new torso to the player character: